 These creatures are known for being curious, and this staring habit fits right in.

 Attraction To Movement

 We have touched on your leopard gecko watching you, but don’t go feeling too special because leopard geckos like to watch other things move also.

-If something is moving in their line of sight, odds are they are going to watch it.
+If something is moving in their line of sight, odds are they will watch it.

-Again, to check if it is a threat, but also because they are wondering what the heck the moving thing is.
+Again, to check if it is a threat, they also wonder what the heck the moving thing is.